ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 * If cross traffic that also traverses part or all of the same path topology increases or decreases, especially if this new cross traffic is "inelastic," and does not respond to indications of path congestion.

-* Wireless links (Wi-Fi, 5G, LTE, etc.) often see rapid changes to capacity from changes in radio interference and signal strength as endpoints move.
+* Wireless links (Wi-Fi, 5G, LTE, etc.) may see rapid changes to capacity from changes in radio interference and signal strength as endpoints move.

 To recognize that a path carrying streaming media segments has experienced a change, maintaining a baseline that captures its prior properties is fundamental.
 Analytics that aid in that recognition can be more or less sophisticated and can usefully operate on several different time scales, from milliseconds to hours or days.